MansiAgarwal11/MansiAgarwal11.github.io/_pages/about.md

 <b>Research: AI for Social Good </b>

 I am interested in Deep Learning and its applications in Computer Vision and related interdisciplinary fields.
-It is fascinating how a lot of simple numbers, text, and images hide within them, a goldmine of meaning, waiting to be discovered.
+It is exciting how a lot of simple numbers, text, and images hide within them, a goldmine of meaning, waiting to be discovered.
 This art of exploring data to make far-reaching inferences fascinates me.

 Working on various projects like Intelligent Tutoring Systems to promote education in underprivileged sections of the society, systems to early detect breast tumours in Indian population, and more has established my belief in the power of what Artificial Intelligence can achieve.